Skip to Main Content

 • Lupine is part of the pea family

-• The flower can grow up to be a foot long and bloom from the bottom up
+• The flower can grow up to be a foot long and blooms from the bottom up

-• In California, it is most common in the Coast Ranges and Sierra Foothills
+• In California, it is most common in the Pacific Coast Ranges and Sierra Foothills

 • Lupine can self-sow, propagate itself by seed